 The good news is that Google will usually give resources to fix the issues that you encounter with their service.
-At the beginning of your workday, mistakes and alarm bells aren’t nice, but if you can analyse Google’s warnings and take action to fix the issue pages, the better.
+At the beginning of your workday, mistakes and alarm bells aren’t nice, but if you can analyze Google’s warnings and take action to fix the issue pages, the better.

 2. Take a look at your performance data

 SEOs pleaded with Google for additional data for years, and now the search engine has finally listened.
-Similar to Google Analytics, the performance report includes information on search engine rankings, organic traffic and user activity.
+Similar to Google Analytics, the performance report includes information on search engine rankings, organic traffic, and user activity.
 Google’s Search Console performance report includes the following metrics:

 - Over time, how your organic search engine rankings fluctuate

 - The most common search terms that will lead people directly to your site.

 - Find out which of your website’s pages has the best and worst metric scores.

 The idea is to find any red flags—like improper keywords or sites that internet visitors are unlikely to click—so that you can modify those pages and increase your SEO traffic.